Make sure you list your new book in its correct book genre.

 Mysteries have a lot more leeway to develop characters simply because, if you choose, they can be slower in pacing because the crime has already happened.
 Mysteries run roughly 75-100,000 words.

 Mysteries on the cozy side that are often in a series commonly are shorter.
 60,000-ish.
-I’d recommend that you consult the Mystery Writers of America of more information.
+I’d recommend that you consult the Mystery Writers of America for more information.

 – generally involve trying to stop some bad thing from happening at the end.
 Thrillers have broad consequences if the protagonist fails—I.e. the terrorists will launch a nuclear weapon and destroy Washington D.C.
 Suspense novels have smaller/more intimate consequences.